mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 cnt=50 Flink=eb76b050 Blink=e2e04828 z=e2e08be8
 Driver Unload
 ```
-When we create a doubly linked list we do not do it as we did it so far.
+When we create a **doubly linked list** we do not do it as we did it so far.
 We create a list of something and we use the `LIST_ENTRY` structure to join our structures together.
 In the structure `zzz` we start with the `LIST_ENTRY` structure but also have a variable cnt.

 Thus the basic is that we can have as many members as we like, the only criteria is that we start our structure with a `LIST_ENTRY` member.
 Thus we have a overhead of 8 bytes.

-We first initialize our List structure as always.
-We then enter a for loop 6 times where we first allocate 12 bytes for our structure zzz.
-We then set the cnt member to 10 times the loop variable i.
+We first initialize our `List` structure as always.
+We then enter a for loop 6 times where we first allocate 12 bytes for our structure `zzz`.
+We then set the `cnt` member to 10 times the loop variable `i`.
 We then insert this newly created structure into our linked list.

 Our linked list thus has 6 members.
 We now will display all the members using a for loop.
 The loop purpose goes on 10 times and not 6 times.
 We first set the z variable to the Flink member which points to the first structure we added.
 Each time in the loop we display the members of the structure.

-We then set z to Flink  which points to the next structure.
+We then set `z` to `Flink`  which points to the next structure.
 At some time as we are dealing with a doubly linked list, the `Flink` member will equal the `Flink` member of List.
 This means that we have traversed one full circle.

 Time to move out of the loop.
 We did something similar for looping through the processes.
 This doubly linked list is circular.
 ```c